 In 1982 Billy won the Entertainer of the Year award at the Beach Music Awards show in Myrtle Beach, South Carolina.
 Many Hall of Fame inductions were also presented to Billy over his career including the Beach Music Hall of Fame, the R&B/Beach Music Hall of Fame, the Original Beach Boy Hall of Fame, the JB Pivots Musicians Hall of Fame.

-Billy is still recording, singing and entertaining today.
-Because of his dedication to the music industry, Billy feels that it is his obligation to continue to promote and preserve the music that we all love; that is why he is known as the “Ambassador of Beach Music”.
+Billy was inducted into the NC Music Hall of Fame in 1999.
+At the time he was still recording, singing and entertaining & because of his dedication to the music industry, Billy felt that it was his obligation to continue to promote and preserve the music that everyone loved and that is why he was known as the “Ambassador of Beach Music”.
+Billy Scott passed on November 17, 2012 at his home in Charlotte, NC.